jpan999/py-assistant/README.md

     * Code Translation: To evaluate the capabilities of our code translator, users are encouraged to initially present the chatbot with a Python script that incorporates distinct Python libraries (like OpenAI), enabling the chatbot to determine its incompatibility for translation to the chosen target language.
     Subsequently, users should submit a Python file featuring an object-oriented programming structure to the chatbot, which will allow for an accurate translation of the content into the corresponding language of choice.
     * Code Summarization: We invite users to explore the capabilities of the Retrieval-Augmented Generation (RAG) feature by uploading 3-4 Python files and posing a specific question concerning the code.
 Following this, users will experience the RAG system in action, as it responds to the query using retrieved source documents to provide context and deliver accurate answers.
+    * Code Generation: We invite users to explore the capabilities of code generator, users can either use chatbot to communicate with py-assistant or upload a file that contains users prompt.
+The py-assistant will first detect if the prompt is indeed description about programming code functionalities and then output the generated Python code correspondingly.